By Jason Taylor, Chief Innovation Strategist and Special Advisor to the CEO

 Why UsableNet Assistive?

-UsableNet Assistive creates Dynamic, Accessible Views of client websites to support users from all major disability groups.
-Provided as a fully-managed service, UsableNet's accessibility developers do the work to ensure the website conforms to WCAG 2.0 AA standards, on-going, so clients don't have to.
+UsableNet Assistive creates Dynamic, Accessible Views of client websites to accommodate users with visual, auditory and cognitive impairments.
+Provided as a fully-managed service, our accessibility developers take on all of the work required to make client websites accessible in a matter of weeks, maintaining conformance to WCAG 2.0 AA on-going.

 Jason Taylor is the Chief Innovation Strategist and Special Advisor to the Usablenet CEO with over 20 years of technology, usability and accessibility experience.
 He is a global technology thought leader for multichannel customer engagement, actively advising leading companies on how to extend their brands across multiple channels for all users.